 1. Be intentional about intimacy.

 I get it.
 Life can be hectic.
 We all have those times when we let intimacy slip a little.
 With intentionality, you can make intimacy a central part of marriage.
 But intimacy isn’t just sex.
 That’s part of it, but there is much more to it.
-There are actually six types of intimacy: intellectual, experiential, emotional, spiritual, physical, and sexual.
+There are actually five types of intimacy: emotional, intellectual, experiential, spiritual and sexual.
 When you’re intentional about increasing intimacy in these areas, your marriage grows deeper.

 2. Date regularly.

 Regular date nights are crucial to a healthy marriage.
 There are numerous benefits to date nights as well.
 Here are some of them:

 Date nights don’t have to be expensive, either.
 You can get creative and go for a picnic, enjoy a park together, or just grab a coffee or hot tea and chat.
 Dates don’t have to be limited to the evening, so get creative with what works best for your schedules.
 If you don’t date regularly, start with once a month and increase frequency to fit your lifestyle.
 Pull out those calendars and make sure you’re both aware of what each other has going on.
 Schedule your date nights so you don’t book something else over them.

 As we navigate the daily grind, it can be easy to take each other for granted.
 Expressing appreciation helps connect us, and it starts with a simple “thank you.”
 Science tells us the benefits are enormous.
 Helping our relationship thrive and making us physically healthier are just a couple of advantages.
 Make gratitude an everyday habit in your marriage.

 Remember how fun it was to date before you got married?
 If playing is no longer part of your relationship, it’s time to create a new habit.
 Playing together can range from just being goofy to playing games together.
 My wife and I have always enjoyed a good Nerf battle.